 We wanted to meet more RVers or van dwellers that are boondocking (camping with no electric and water hookups) in the area so I posted on a forum for RVers and van dwellers the general area we are at and asked if there’s anybody nearby and got a response from someone called Wabbit who sent us his GPS coordinates and invited us over for a cookout today which was way farther back in the boonies than we are.
 We didn’t know what to expect.
 We got there and met Wabbit and his girlfriend Bambi.
 They ended up being a super nice couple.
 We had such a great time that our cookout lasted 4 1/2 hours.
 When we got back to our campsite we decided to go on a hike.
 There are so many beautiful wild flowers growing here, I think because it’s springtime.
 I always like to pick the wild flowers and put them in a little container in my van to enjoy.
 My favorite ones are these bright pink ones the grow on cactuses but I don’t pick those, because they are growing on cactuses.
 I never realized there were so many beautiful wild flowers in the desert. 💐

 I went hiking today on trails with views of Bell rock and Courthouse rock in Sedona with a friend I’ve been camping with that I met early on when I started van dwelling.
 They name the big rocks here.
 The Bell rock looks like a bell and the Courthouse rock I guess looks like a courthouse.
 Of course I had to get a picture of me in front of Courthouse rock.
-I would much rather be in front of Courthouse rock than an actual courthouse, lots more fun.
-You have to buy a Red Rock Pass to hang on your rear view mirror in order to park near the trail heads and for the free dispersed camping in the forest, although I never saw anyone checking for them.
-However, they also accept the America the Beautiful Pass as a Red Rock Pass which is great for me since I have one.
-That pass paid for itself a long time ago, so worth the $80 annual fee.
-It is starting to get hot here in the daytime so I may head up to higher elevation soon.
+I would much rather It is starting to get hot here in the daytime so I may head up to higher elevation soon.
 I am really enjoying beautiful Sedona though 🌸

 I went to this cool meteor crater site this morning, spent the afternoon in Flagstaff and am now in Sedona.
 I am scared of heights so I was little nervous driving the winding road along the cliffs leading to Sedona but the beautiful scenery made up for it.
-I met up with a friend of mine and we swung on hammock swings outside this place called The Chocolate Tree and then we drove to some forest land that is free to camp on.
+I met up with a friend of mine and we swung on hammock swings outside this place called The Chocolate Tree and then we drove to our free campsite.
 We found this great spot up on a hill with beautiful views.
 We took a nice hike and saw lots of flowers blooming.
 I am laying in my bed right now listening to total silence outside and I love it.
 I missed being out in the boondocks.
 I have a lot of work to catch up on tomorrow but at least my office will have beautiful views.

 Over the last several days I drove the iconic Route 66 through Texas, New Mexico and Arizona.
 It is now called I-40 but you can still see remnants of the original road and some of the original buildings.
 Today I went to the Petrified Forest National Park in Arizona that is right off of Route 66.
 I met a father and son from England at the park who told me that it has been their dream for a long time to come to America to drive Route 66 together.
 The dad was bragging about the Ford Mustang they rented for their road trip and when he saw me in the parking lot of the visitor center he revved up the engine of the Ford Mustang and had a big smile on his face.
 I gave him a thumbs up.
 It made me happy to see them having such a great time together.
 Part of the park is called the Painted Desert.
 I sat on a rock and stared at the Painted Desert for a long time because it was so beautiful.
 Another part of the park is called the Blue Mesa because of the blue tinted rocks.
 225 million years ago (we are on this earth for such a small blip of time so go out there and enjoy it) the park used to be lush vegetation with dinosaurs roaming the area.
 The petrified wood logs in the park were once beautiful trees from the dinosaur era that were covered with sediment and petrified underground which turned the wood into stone.
 It was so cool to see the stone in the middle of the wood.
 Due to climate change the lush vegetation is now the desert and lots of fossils were discovered.
 They have several dinosaurs in the museum that is part of the park.
 It was such a cool park to go to.
-I asked a park ranger if I could park overnight anywhere in the park and he told me there was an area right outside the south entrance of the park that I can park overnight for free so I am there right now.
-I may move on though to get some more driving in today.
 I loved my adventure today 🌻

 Brian and I parted ways.
 He wants someone to travel in a van with him and he wants to spend the month of April and May at music and camping festivals in Texas.
 I enjoy traveling on my own in my van and exploring places I haven’t been before.
 I have seen enough of Texas.
 It was a fun van dweller romance that I do not regret.
 He is a great guy and I wish him the best.
 I am headed West towards Northern Arizona to explore Flagstaff, Sedona and the Grand Canyon.
-I stayed at a really nice rest area in Texas last night that had beautiful views of the valley.
-It even had a tornado shelter in the bathroom that was built under the ground.
-The temperature is so much cooler in northern Texas.
-I was in shorts and flip-flops in stifling hot Southern Texas and I woke up this morning in long pants and a sweatshirt in Northern Texas.
-I missed the cool weather.
 I love that I can travel with the seasons like snowbirds.
 I enjoy being free as a bird 🌷

 I left Freebird (my van) at Brian’s dad’s house and Brian and I are traveling together in his van to try it out.
 Last night we listened to some bluegrass music at a bar/coffee house in Austin, Texas and stayed overnight in the van in the parking lot.
 Brian’s friend is also traveling with us in his van.
 Today we arrived early at the Old Settlers Music Festival in Driftwood, Texas.
 We have event and camping tickets but not parking passes for the van in the campground so to get in the campground early Brian’s friend told them “we are dropping off supplies at the honky-tonk camp” and we got in.
 Everyone likes to name their camp area.
 We are camping next to the Sketchyville Camp, haven’t met them yet.
 We don’t have a name for our camp area yet.
 Everybody is here early.
 The place is packed.
 I am looking forward to the festival music and meeting new people.
 Already met some great people🌺